 34. Internet sales-driven companies have a much greater reliance on marketing, with 65% of the median company’s CAC budget devoted to marketing. (forentrepreneurs)

-35. The average company gets 16% of new ACV sales from up-sells and expansions, though companies with revenue between $10MM-$40MM are relying more heavily on up-sell and expansions. (forentrepreneurs)
+35. The average company gets 16% of new ACV sales from upsells and expansions, though companies with revenue between $10MM-$40MM are relying more heavily on upsells and expansions. (forentrepreneurs)

 37. SAAS companies that are focused mainly on enterprise sales have higher levels of professional services.
-Attach rates for Enterprise and SMB was 18% and 12% in 2016. (forentrepreneurs)
+Attach rates for Enterprise and SMB were 18% and 12% in 2016. (forentrepreneurs)

-38. To establish a revenue or lead-commitment based on your funnel metrics and revenue-growth goals, work backward from the gross revenue amount that marketing is responsible for generating (generally around 40%).
+38. To establish a revenue or lead commitment based on your funnel metrics and revenue-growth goals, work backwards from the gross revenue amount that marketing is responsible for generating (generally around 40%).
 (HubSpot)